johannesnicolaus/johannesnicolaus/README.md

 <!--
 **johannesnicolaus/johannesnicolaus** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->
-Here are some ideas to get you started:

-- 🔭 I’m currently working on Bioinformatics and Imaging analysis
+- 🔭 I’m currently working on transcriptomic, functional genomic and imaging analysis
+- 🏫 I'm currently working at the Laboratory of Cell Systems, Institute for Protein Research, Osaka University
-- 🌱 I’m currently learning R
+- 🌱 I’m currently learning python, 3D printing
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
+- 💬 Ask me about anything!
-- 📫 How to reach me: ...
+- 📫 How to reach me: nico@protein.osaka-u.ac.jp or johannes.nicolaus@gmail.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I also love 3D printing